lukechilds/humanscript/readme.md

 if action is "add"
-  append the task to the todo file print "Task added successfully."
+  append the task to the todo file show a success message

 if action is "complete"
-  remove the task from the todo file print "Task marked as complete."
+  mark the task as complete
+  show a success message

 if action is "list"
-  read the tasks from the todo file print "Pending tasks:" list the tasks
+  print each task
+    prepend completed tasks with an ascii tick prepend uncompleted tasks with an ascii bullet point

 if no action was set
   print "Invalid action.
 Usage: ./todo [add|complete|list] [task]"